subsecondtdd/assembly-diagrams/README.md

 * Speed
 * Confidence (how much is tested)
-* Diagnostic precision (how easy it is to understand why a test fails)
+* Diagnostic precision (it is easier to understand why a test fails when there are fewer components)

 The general idea is to have more of the fast tests and fewer of the slow ones - as few as you can get away with.